|Aberdare Boys Grammar School||Back to previous page

 A dark wire-mesh covered the window of the next premises — was it a solicitor’s office?
 Then there was a stationer’s shop — was it Price’s?
 I think it was there after Burton’s was built but I don’t remember it closing.
 I can just remember that there was an hotel on the corner before it was pulled down for the erection of the then very modern Burton the Tailors shop.

-Rev. Gwilym Humphrey
+Gwilym Humphrey Evans (C.M.)

 Initially The Temperance Hall,

-later New Theatre and Hippodrome
+New Theatre and Hippodrome

 Scotch Wool Shop (left)